 Formerly known as Downtown for Good, BASE Camp (Boston Avenue Service Experience) is a family-friendly mission event for all ages!
-In 2016, BASE Camp was set for Sunday, April 10 at noon.
-Volunteers wore work clothes to church and met in Jubilee Hall immediately following the 11 a.m. service for lunch before dispersing to job sites across Downtown Tulsa.
-Job sites included:
+BASE Camp is set for Sunday, April 2, 2017 from noon until 4:00.
+Volunteers wear work clothes to church and meet in Jubilee Hall immediately following the 11 a.m. service for lunch before dispersing to job sites across Downtown Tulsa.
+Job sites include:

-- Stop Hunger Now Event - Jubilee Hall (25,000 meals were packaged in just 90 minutes!)
+- Rise Against Hunger (formerly Stop Hunger Now) Event - Jubilee Hall (25,000 meals are packaged in just 90 minutes!)

-- Gardens and Projects - Burroughs Elementary, Restore Hope, Altamont, & Boston Avenue
+- Gardens, Painting, and Projects - Burroughs Elementary, Circle of Care, & Altamont

-- Mission Projects for Younger Children - Boston Avenue
+- Mission Projects for Children 5 and Under - Boston Avenue